The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 2020: Retail prices for Birkin 25 start at $11,400 for standard leather.
 Exotic skins begin at $50,000+.
 Secondary market premiums reach 150–200% for desirable configurations.

-2025: Special Order program restricts certain options.
+2025: Special Order program restrictions.
 Birkin Sellier 25 and 30 removed from HSS menu.
-Ostrich leather discontinued for special orders.
-Tricolor configurations (three exterior colors) permanently discontinued—available only through secondary market.
+Ostrich leather discontinued for special orders (returned to SO menu for 2026).
+Tricolor configurations permanently discontinued — available only through the secondary market.

 Record-Breaking Auctions: The Investment Reality